Matthew Berry: NBC Sports

-In 2022, Berry left ESPN and joined NBC Sports.
-He primarily serves as a fantasy football analyst, hosting the Peacock studio shows Fantasy Football Happy Hour and Fantasy Football Pregame.
-He will also be a contributor for Football Night in America.
+In 2022, Berry left ESPN and joined NBC Sports to serve primarily as a fantasy football analyst, hosting the Peacock studio shows Fantasy Football Happy Hour and Fantasy Football Pregame.
+He would also be a contributor for Football Night in America.

 Past work/appearances

 Berry has made a variety of appearances throughout his career.
-Berry has appeared on SportingNews.com, The Sporting News magazine, NFL Network, NBA TV, Fox Sports Net, Sporting News Radio, SportsIllustrated.com, Fox Sports Radio, Slam Magazine, and XM & Sirius Satellite Radio.
+Berry has appeared on SportingNews.com, The Sporting News magazine, NFL Network, NBA TV, Fox Sports Net, Sporting News Radio, SportsIllustrated.com, Fox Sports Radio, Slam, and XM & Sirius Satellite Radio.